No longer a buzzword, content marketing is here to stay—and especially relevant in healthcare, where life-changing

 Along with the data illustrating the industry’s growth, here are three specific areas where healthcare content marketing has made significant leaps and will continue to evolve.
 The types of content needed in brand promotion are determined by each brand, while concepts related to how content marketing in SEO execution can succeed are as well.

 Modern healthcare content marketing trends are mapped to the patient journey.
 Rather than assume every site visitor and social follower is “ready to buy,” today’s content marketing pros understand how to engage prospects based on their stage in the healthcare decision cycle and deliver relevant content that advances the user toward conversion.
 With more than 80% of consumers using search when selecting a provider, this often involves digital ads that point to a landing page or other lead source combined with a series of behavior-based nurturing messages to stay connected and deliver personalized messaging aligned with branded content trends.

 Modern healthcare content marketing revolves around the audience.
 Articles on the latest technology and hospital awards are being replaced by audience-focused, accessible content that helps busy consumers and clinicians successfully navigate their personal and professional lives.

-“We’re continuing an evolution to consumer-focused content,” says Jane Crosby, regional vice president of business development at True North Custom.
+“We’re continuing an evolution to consumer-focused content,” says Jane Crosby, VP, Strategy and Business Development at True North Custom.
 “The key is to balance making the content valuable for the patient or potential patient, while at the same time incorporating a call to action that leads to revenue for the health system or hospital.”

 Modern healthcare content marketing is enabled by technology.
 When looking ahead to the next generation of content strategies and associated tactics, marketers must become fluent in the tools that facilitate automation and personalized messaging.
 This includes customer relationship management (CRM), marketing automation and other systems that ensure the right content is delivered to the right audience at the right time and in their desired format.